CalebJohn/arg-lisp/README.md

 arg-lisp is an alternative lisp syntax built around the concept of n-expressions, where an n-expression is

 1. An atom
-2. An unordered list of key-value pairs (a map/dictionary)
+2. An unordered list of key-value pairs (a map/dictionary/associative array)

-e.g. 2+2 is represented as {add:2 and:2} in n-expression form.
+e.g. 2+2 is represented as `{add:2 and:2}` in n-expression form.

 More clearly, if an s-expression function call has the form: